luisxcardozo/Image-Segmentation/README.md

 - 2 - Artificial Intelligence Center For Excellence at Intel – Santa Clara, TCS

 ### GOAL
-This tutorial will introduce you to CPU performance optimizations for image segmentation with 3d-UNet optimizations.
-This guide will provide performance improvements by:
+This tutorial will introduce you to CPU performance optimizations for image segmentation with 3d-UNet optimizations and provide performance improvements by:
 1. Means to optimize Tensorflow* to run faster on CPU;
 2. Ways to eliminate technology driven bottlenecks.